eveilyeverafter/HMMancestry/README.md

 program like bowtie2 or bwa.
 These read counts are used in HMMancestry to estimate recombination hotspots, average length of a gene conversion tracts, and more.

 3) Diploid data with read counts for alternative snps.
 This is the newest part of HMMancestry and is the part that is under the most development currently.
-Stay tuned for updates.
+* Can be used to infer local ancestry of a number of model organisms
+* Advanced filial generations can be used to increase detection of hotspots
+* NCO and CO-associated gene conversion tracts cannot be determined with diploids since the algorithm doesn't use phase information.

 To build:
+1) Have the R package devtools installed
+2) Have git installed on your machine
+3) Open Terminal, pull down the repo, and cd into the directory
+4) type the following:

 ```
 make roxygen
 make build